-Name Predefined value Description daemonize true When set to true, the process is a daemon process. pid_file pids/nebula- storaged.pid The file that records the process ID. timezone_name - Specifies the NebulaGraph time zone.
-This parameter is not predefined in the initial configuration files.
-The system default value is UTC+00:00:00.
+Name Predefined value Description Whether supports runtime dynamic modifications daemonize true When set to true, the process is a daemon process.
+No pid_file pids/nebula- storaged.pid The file that records the process ID.
+No timezone_name UTC+00:00:00 Specifies the NebulaGraph time zone.
+This parameter is not predefined in the initial configuration files, if you need to use this parameter, add it manually.
 For the format of the parameter value, see Specifying the Time Zone with TZ.
-For example, timezone_name=UTC+08:00 represents the GMT+8 time zone. local_config true When set to true, the process gets configurations from the configuration files.
+For example,timezone_name=UTC+08:00 represents the GMT+8 time zone.
+No local_config true When set to $\mbox{ true}$, the process gets configurations from the configuration files.
+No

-- While inserting property values of time types, NebulaGraph transforms time types (except TIMESTAMP) to the corresponding UTC according to the time zone specified by timezone\name.
-The time-type values returned by nGQL queries are all UTC. - timezone\name is only used to transform the data stored in NebulaGraph.
+- While inserting property values of time types, NebulaGraph transforms time types (except TIMESTAMP) to the corresponding UTC according to the time zone specified by timezone_name.
+The time-type values returned by nGQL queries are all UTC. - timezone_name is only used to transform the data stored in NebulaGraph.
 Other time-related data of the NebulaGraph processes still uses the default time zone of the host, such as the log printing time.